- Automotive Interior Trim

-Whether your blow molded part is large or small, simple or complex; Regency specializes in a variety of techniques used for welding plastic to plastic, plastic to metal, and plastic to vinyl ensuring the best result for your particular application.
+Whether your blow molded part is large or small, simple or complex; Gemini Group specializes in a variety of techniques used for welding plastic to plastic, plastic to metal, and plastic to vinyl ensuring the best result for your particular application.

 Infrared Plastic Welding